Cursed-Ninja/headout-virtual-tour/README.md

 - Bcrypt: Used for password hashing and authentication.
 - Multer: For handling file uploads.
 - Nodemailer: For sending emails.

+### Hosting and Deployment

+- Docker: Containerization technology used for packaging and deploying the application.
+- Azure Virtual Machine (VM): Hosting platform for the Docker container, allowing for deployment and accessibility of the application.
 - Cloudinary: Used for image and video storage.

 ## Additional Resources